serverless/components/README.md

 &nbsp;

-Here are some easy examples to get your started:
+Here are some easy examples which you can deploy instantly to get started:

 * [Chat App](./templates/chat-app)
 * [Realtime App](./templates/realtime-app)